-It is important to note that discrimination and harassment can occur in a variety of circumstances.
-Federal and state laws provide protection for those individuals who have been terminated from their employment (or forced to quit), but they also apply to many other employment situations.
+Discrimination and harassment can occur in a variety of circumstances.
+Federal and state laws provide protection for those individuals who have been wrongfully terminated from their employment (or forced to quit), but they also apply to many other employment situations.
 For example, discrimination can occur in connection with hiring, compensation, job assignments, transfers, promotions, use of company facilities, training programs, fringe benefits, pay, retirement plans, and disability leave; or other terms and conditions of employment.

 These laws apply whether the discrimination or harassment at issue involves a coworker or a supervisor in the workplace.
 In some situations, harassment or discrimination by a non-employee, such as a client or a customer, may also be covered.